F E R P A

 In accordance with FERPA guidelines Bluffton University has designated the following items as Directory Information:

-student name, campus address, home address, campus telephone number, home telephone number, e-mail address, date and place of birth, major field(s) of study, class standing, full or part-time status, hours registered, hours completed, class schedule, participation in officially recognized activities and sports, weight and height of members of athletic teams, photographs, dates of attendance, degrees, honors and awards granted, date of graduation and previous schools attended.
+student name, campus address, home address, cell phone number, home telephone number, e-mail address, major field(s) of study, class, full or part-time status, participation in officially recognized activities and sports, weight and height of members of athletic teams, photographs, dates of attendance, degrees, honors and awards granted, date of graduation and previous schools attended.

 All information not included in the above list should be considered private.
 This would include, for example: grades, GPA, class rank, probation or suspension status, and remaining requirements for a degree.
 You may opt to prohibit disclosure of directory information as well by signing a form available in the registrar’s office.

 As a student, you may release your protected information to whomever you wish.
 Information may be released electronically through your MyBluffton account, using the “Give permissions to my data” option.
 Students may release specified data through this option to any designated individual.
 Students may set end dates for the release or may rescind the release at any time.
 Monitoring information released in this manner is the responsibility of the student.
 Alternatively, students may sign a statement in various offices around campus indicating what information is to be released and to whom.
 Thus, a signed transcript request authorizes us to release a transcript to the address(es) submitted by the student.